fmrtl73/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/async-dr/_index.md

 Perform the following steps to create a cluster pair:

 {{<info>}}
-**NOTE:** You must run the `pxctl` commands in this document either on your Portworx nodes directly, or from inside the Portworx containers on your master Kubernetes node.
+**NOTE:** You must run the `pxctl` commands in this document either on your Portworx nodes directly, or from inside the Portworx containers on your Kubernetes control plane node.
 {{</info>}}

 ### Create object store credentials for cloud clusters